Skip to content

 bash

-curl https://balance-api.pacspace.io/api/v1/balance/derive/customer_001 \
+curl https://app.pacspace.io/api/v1/balance/derive/customer_001 \

 -H "X-Api-Key: pk_live_PUBLIC.SECRET"